M4luk0/m4luk0.github.io/_posts/2022-02-14-Marketplace_Writeup.md

 ![](https://raw.githubusercontent.com/M4luk0/m4luk0.github.io/master/images/marketplace_writeup/new_listing.png)

-Let's check if the creation of a product has xss and we could try to steal cookies from the admin when checking a report
+Let's check if the creation of a product has xss and we could try to steal cookies from the admin when checking a report; xss is a vulnerability that allows us to execute javascript code, I will do a blog explaining it in depth soon.

 ```shell
 <script>alert(1)</script>